apache/activemq-artemis/docs/user-manual/en/openwire.md

 This will translate `Consumer.A.VirtualTopic.Orders` into a FQQN of `VirtualTopic.Orders::Consumer.A.VirtualTopic.Orders` using the int component `2` of the configuration to identify the consumer queue as the first two paths of the destination. `virtualTopicConsumerWildcards` is multi valued using a `,` separator.

+### selectorAware
+The mappings support an optional parameter, `selectorAware` which when true, transfers any selector information from the OpenWire consumer into a queue filter of any auto-created subscription queue.
+Note: the selector/filter is persisted with the queue binding in the normal way, such that it works independent of connected consumers.

 Please see Virtual Topic Mapping example contained in the OpenWire [examples](examples.md).